MECLabTUDA/Lifelong-nnUNet/documentation/change_mask_labels.md

 		            ├── hippocampus_001.nii.gz
 		            ├── ...

 3. In a next step, the mapping `.json` file needs to be created.
 The location of this file is irrelevant, as long as the algorithm has permission to follow the path and access the file under the provided path.
-The most straight-forward way is to create a `mappings` folder in `nnUNet_raw_data_base/mappings`, where all the mappings are stored.
+The most straight forward way is to create a mappings folder in `nnUNet_raw_data_base/mappings`, where all the mappings are stored.
 Every mappings file must be in the JSON format and must have the following structure:
 	```
 	{
 		"old_label_description --> old_label": new_label,